aphalo/ggpmisc/README.md

 of extensions to R package ‘ggplot2’ (&gt;= 3.0.0) with emphasis on annotations and highlighting related to fitted models and data summaries.
 Data summaries shown as text, tables or equations are implemented.
 New geoms support insets in ggplots.
+The grammar of graphics is extended to support native plot coordinates (npc) so that annotations can be easily positioned using special geometries and scales.
+New position functions facilitate the labeling of observations by nudging data labels away or towards curves or a focal virtual center.

 ## Extended Grammar of graphics